General Education Graduate Certificates & Programs

 General Education Graduate Certificate Programs may appeal to students interested in either a stand-alone program to boost credentials or as additional credits within the context of a joint degree and credential graduate program.
 Some programs are geared to those who are studying to earn a professional educator license, while others are not; these may comprise a first phase of a Master’s degree program in education.
 If you are looking for a shorter program with a targeted educational focus, a graduate certificate in general education is worth considering.

-General Education Graduate Certificate Programs: Basics
+What are General Education Graduate Certificate Programs?

 General Education Graduate Certificates programs are often available as add-on programs for advanced licensure in education, as non-licensure, or as initial licensure, so they have appeal for a variety of learners.